Does the narcissist regret what they did, Flourishing Hope Counseling, Kingsville, Texas

 For a narcissist, the first line of defense against regret is denial.
 Admitting fault or acknowledging wrongdoing is contrary to their carefully constructed self-image.
 It doesn’t matter if it is to appear as perfect or the victim, it is calculated, controlled, and manipulative.
 They often resort to deflecting blame onto others, this is called projection.
 Narcissists deflect to avoid responsibility, shame, damage to their ego, and vulnerability.

 Another defensive behavior is distorting reality.
-Statements like “I didn’t say that you didn’t hear that, or That didn’t happen are common.”
+Statements like “I didn’t say that you didn’t hear that, or that didn’t happen are common.”
 When this happens, it makes you question your reality.
 This type of behavior is called gaslighting.
 Gaslighting and other manipulative behaviors increase your self-doubt.

-Some narcissists will actively defend themselves from regret, and potential threats by minimizing.
+Some narcissists will actively defend themselves from regret, and potential threats, by minimizing.
 They do this by softening a situation that is of great importance to a lesser degree.
 They also maximize.
 Maximizing happens when the narcissist makes a small situation into something larger than necessary.
 By refusing to confront regret head-on, the narcissist shields their fragile ego.
 They do this to avoid accountability and the discomfort of acknowledging their flaws.

 There are tons of narcissistic manipulations used to confuse victims and survivors of narcissistic abuse.
 You can learn more about them here.